 Extract from service record for Peter Long (National Archives of Australia)

-Indigenous Australian, Peter LONG, Depot Battalion
+Indigenous Australian, Peter Long, Depot Battalion

 Peter Long was born at Fassifern, Queensland in 1892.
-When he was 23 he volunteered his services with the first AIF in August 1915, he named his newphew Robert Fogarty as his next of kin.
+When he was 23 he volunteered his services with the first AIF in August 1915, he named his nephew Robert Fogarty as his next of kin.
 Long was allotted to the 6th Reinforcements for the 25th Infantry Battalion and trained at Frasers Hill Camp, Enoggera, just outside Brisbane.

 Long was reported absent with out leave in November 1915 and a warrant was issued for his arrest.
 He was apparently working at Beaudesert and local police officers were instructed to locate him and place him under arrest.
 Long was apprehended not long after the warrant had been issued and papers were filed for his discharge, “his services no longer required”.